Seven non-standard models coupling quantum matter and gravity: Penrose's proposal

 Contrary to the approaches of Karolyhazy and D\'iosi, Penrose does not provide a dynamical equation for the state vector.
 The beauty and strength of his argument is to rely solely on basic and general principles of QM and GR and from this to show how they lead to a conflict.
 Remarkably, contrary to what one might have originally expected, Penrose's argument shows that the friction between QM and GR might be seen at scales much less extreme than the Planck scale (the Planck time is $\sim 10^{-44}$ s and the Planck length $\sim 10^{-35}$ m).
 For example, if one consider an homogeneous sphere with mass $m=10^{-12}$ Kg and radius $R=5\;\mu$m placed in a spatial superposition at a distance $d\gg R$, one gets $\tau=10^{-6}$ s.
 A more precise calculation accounts for the fact that matter is not uniformly distributed but it is concentrated around atomic nuclei~\cite{penrose2014gravitization}.
 Then for the same mass $m=10^{-12}$ Kg the gravity induced collapse results to be stronger, leading to $\tau\simeq 10^{-2}-10^{-3}$ s.

-As direct approaches to test Penrose's idea, it has been proposed to study the motion of a crystal with a mass $\sim 10^{-12}$ Kg inside an optical cavity \cite{marshall2003towards} or to perform interference experiments with BEC made of $10^9$ atoms \cite{howl2019exploring}.
+As direct approaches to test Penrose's idea, it has been proposed to study the motion of a crystal with a mass $\sim 10^{-12}$ Kg inside an optical cavity \cite{marshall2003towards} or to perform interference experiments with a Bose-Einstein condensate made of $10^9$ atoms \cite{howl2019exploring}.
 Other indirect (non-interferometric) approaches were discussed at the end of the previous section.